ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 The Map type can also be considered for objects which have sub objects, provided the latter have consistency in their types.

-Suppose the `tags` key for our `persons` object requires a consistent structure, where the sub object for each `tag` has a `name` and `time` column.
+Suppose the `tags` key for our `persons` object requires a consistent structure, where the sub-object for each `tag` has a `name` and `time` column.
 A simplified example of such a JSON document might look like the following:

 ```json
 {